benurwin/airtable_pg_sync/README.md

 an entire Airtable base in a Postgres schema.
 There are two modes of operation:

 - **One-off-sync**: This mode will replicate the Airtable base in the specified Postgres schema and then exit.
-This is useful for creating a backup of the base or for creating a snapshot of the base for analysis.
+This is useful for creating snapshots of the base for analysis or for storage as a backup.
 - **Perpetual sync**: This mode will replicate the Airtable base in the specified Postgres schema and then continue to watch for changes in the base.
 When a change is detected, the change will be applied to the Postgres schema.
 This is useful for creating a